- Wealth PMS (50L+)

 A strong wind breaks the branches that resist it, but those that sway with the wind live to fight another day.

 Note: Staying on might still work.
 A Satyam rebounded, eventually.
 But the likes of JP Associates (-90%) and Unitech (-95%) seem to have many more in there.
 Oh, and we’re guilty too at Capitalmind, as in Sun Pharma.

 6) Blindly following others.
 From the likes of star-fund-manager Porinju Veliyath to a brilliant S.P.
 Tulsian, there are excellent stock pickers out there.
 But following them blindly is silly.
 They have their own reasons to buy – and then to sell.
-If you follow them, you have to be doing your own research, otherwise all you will get is pain.
-Stay curious, but stay skeptical enough that you’ll research every thing you get.
-No one is more responsible for your financial well-being more than you, with a potential second being someone who has a fiduciary responsibility of your money.
-Even your banker doesn’t have fiduciary responsibility – which is why he recommends lousy ULIPs – so why should you blindly trust in an “expert”?
-The key word is “blind” – follow, but only after you’ve done your homework.
+If you follow them, you have to be doing your own research, otherwise, all you will get is pain.
+Stay curious, but stay skeptical enough that you’ll research everything you get.
+No one is more responsible for your financial well-being more than you, with a potential second being someone who has fiduciary responsibility for your money.
+Even your banker doesn’t have a fiduciary responsibility – which is why he recommends lousy ULIPs – so why should you blindly trust in an “expert”?
+The keyword is “blind” – follow, but only after you’ve done your homework.

 7) Making bets too small.
 Too many times, we feel happy that we’ve made 70% on a stock, but if we put just Rs.
 10,000 in it in a 25 lakh rupee portfolio, it’s too little to make a difference.
 A typical portfolio of 30 stocks would have about 1.5% to 3% per stock.
 A concentrated portfolio would be about 10% to 15% per stock.
 At less than 1% it’s not going to be meaningful to a portfolio to have a position other than a “tracking” one.